yairopro/graph-fs/README.md

 # ❄️ graph-fs
-Browse files and directories in a graph.
+Browse files and directories like in a graph.

-Supports windows now!
+Leave a star on github please if you like this package 🙏🏻

 ```javascript